-My husband and I intend to remortgage our apartment in Battle with Coventry BS.
-We have a son approaching twenty who lives at home.
-Our solicitor has asked us to disclose any adults other than ourselves who reside at the property.
-Our lawyer has now e-mailed a document for our son to sign, giving up any rights in the event that the flat is forfeited by the lender.
-I have two questions (1) Is this form unique to the Coventry BS conveyancing panel as he never had to sign this form when we bought 5 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?
+My wife and I intend to remortgage our flat in Battle with Nationwide.
+We have a son 18 who lives with us.
+Our solicitor has asked us to disclose any adults other than ourselves who lives in the flat.
+Our lawyer has now e-mailed a document for our son to sign, waiving any legal rights in the event that the property is repossessed.
+I have a couple of concerns (1) Is this document specific to the Nationwide conveyancing panel as he never had to sign this form when we bought 5 years ago (2) Does our son by signing this giving up his entitlement to inherit the property?

-On the face of it your lawyer has done nothing wrong as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Coventry BS.
-This is solely used to protect Coventry BS if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.
+First, rest assured that your Nationwide conveyancing panel solicitor is doing the right thing as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Nationwide.
+This is solely used to protect Nationwide if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.
 It does not impact your son’s right to inherit the apartment.
-Please note that if your son were to inherit and the mortgage in favour of Coventry BS had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.
+Please note that if your son were to inherit and the mortgage in favour of Nationwide had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.

 How does conveyancing in Battle differ for new build properties?